-The Specialist in Education (Ed.S.) degree for school psychology provides all elements specified by the state of California for the school psychologist credential.
-Although the credential may be pursued without earning the Ed.S. degree, the two programs will be identical and coterminous for most candidates.
+The Specialist in Education degree for school psychology provides all the elements specified by the state of California for the school psychologist credential.
+Although the credential may be pursued without earning an Ed.S. degree, the two programs will be identical and coterminous for most candidates.

 Course work comprises either a 45-unit post-master's program or a 90-unit postbaccalaureate program without an M.A. degree.
-Either of the two program options must include all elements specified for the California Pupil Personnel Services Credential with authorization for school psychology.
-Recommendation for the credential, however, will be based on demonstrated competencies rather than on the accumulation of a specific number of units.
+Recommendation for the credential will be based on demonstrated competencies as well as on the accumulation of a specific number of course credits.